 Specimens from human cases of encephalitis and meningoencephalitis should be submitted to the MA SPHL for EEE and WNV testing.
 Testing for both viruses usually consists of a preliminary screening test (an enzyme immunoassay (EIA) for antibody to the viruses), followed by confirmatory testing by plaque reduction neutralization test (PRNT) for specific antibody.
 Certain specimens, cerebrospinal fluid (CSF) drawn shortly after symptom onset, may be tested by polymerase chain reaction (PCR).
 Generally, only specimens that meet confirmatory criteria through testing at the MA SPHL are considered to represent true cases and will be used for risk assessment.
 Increasing availability of commercial laboratory testing for WNV has diverted submission of samples away from the MA SPHL.
 Current commercially available testing is equivalent to the screening test that DPH runs but does not extend to the confirmatory testing capability available at the MA SPHL.
 Not all specimens reported to be positive based on commercial laboratory testing will confirm with the more specific confirmatory testing that is performed by the MA SPHL.
-Specimens from any individual reported to be positive based on commercial laboratory.
+Specimens from any individual reported to be positive based on commercial for additional testing.
+The table below shows the most common test and sample types with their associated interpretations.
 Please note that test results must always be interpreted in conjunction with clinical information about the patient and their exposure histories.

-Testing Laboratory Specimen Type Test Type Result Interpretation Negative No evidence of current infection lgM - EIA Positive May represent current infection, PRNT testing required Serum Inconclusive Results not definitive, repeat testing and/or perform PRNT testing or send to CDC for additional testing MA SPHL PRNT Positive Confirmed infection if combined with positive IgM - EIA CSF F IgM- EIA Negative No evidence of current infection Positive Confirmed infection Inconclusive Results not definitive, repeat test or send to CDC for additional testing Serum IgM - EIA IgG - EIA Negative No evidence of current infection Serum Positive May represent infection, PRNT testing required, forward to MA SPHL for remainder of testing Other non-public health Positive Evidence of previous infection, not a current case laboratory IgM - EIA Negative No evidence of current infection laboratory CSF lgM - EIA Positive May be considered to be a confirmed current infection depending on laboratory performing test, OR may require PRNT testing, forward to MA SPHL for remainder of testing
+Testing Laboratory Specimen Type Test Type Result Interpretation Negative No evidence of current infection lgM - EIA Positive May represent current infection, PRNT testing required Serum Inconclusive Results not definitive, repeat testing and/or perform PRNT testing or send to CDC for additional testing MA SPHL PRNT Positive Confirmed infection if combined with positive IgM - EIA CSF CSF IgM- EIA Negative No evidence of current infection Positive Confirmed infection Inconclusive Results not definitive, repeat test or send to CDC for additional testing Negative No evidence of current infection Serum IgM - EIA Positive May represent infection, PRNT testing required, forward to MA SPHL for remainder of testing Other non-public health lgG - EIA Positive Evidence of previous infection, not a current case laboratory IgM - EIA Negative No evidence of current infection laboratory CSF lgM - EIA Positive May be considered to be a confirmed current infection depending on laboratory performing test, OR may require PRNT testing, forward to MA SPHL for remainder of testing